basharathussain/SGMP-AV-research-public/README.md

 # SGMP-AV-research
 Research: Self-supervised Generative Multimodal Pedestrian framework for Autonomous Vehicles (SGMP-AV-framework))

+Note: This is restricted information make available publically; for more insight please contact on email.

 # SGMP-AV: Self-Supervised Generative Multimodal Pedestrian Framework for Autonomous Vehicles